congatudo/stuff/docs/install-congatudo.md

-# How to install Valetudo in your Conga
+# How to install Congatudo in your Conga

 [Valetudo](https://valetudo.cloud/) is a standalone binary which runs on rooted Vacuums and aims to enable the user to operate the robot vacuum without any Cloud Connection whatsoever.